Adamskoullos/PHP/1-basics/3-connect-db.md

 // $tasks = $statement->fetchAll(PDO::FETCH_OBJ);

 // 4.B Optional save data to class
-// Add functionality by saving the data to a class so the data can be interacted with via functions
+// Add functionality by saving the data to a class so the data can be interacted with via methods
 $tasks = $statement->fetchAll(PDO::FETCH_CLASS, 'Task');

 // var_dump($statement->fetchAll(PDO::FETCH_OBJ));